Saxsori/CPP_Modules/CPP_MODULE_00/readme.md

-# resources used in CPP00
+# Resources used in CPP00

 - Class and Object